cauaalves04/cauaalves04/README.md

 ---

-Hi! 👋 I'm a tech enthusiast and Software Engineering student.
+Hi! 👋 I'm a tech enthusiast and Systems analysis and development student.
 I'm passionate about **coding**, **solving problems**, and **creating innovative solutions**.
 If you’re looking for someone who loves turning ideas into reality — **let’s connect!** 🚀